10 Things To NOT Do If You Have Eczema

 9. LET YOUR SKIN BREATHE

 Another obvious but very important one; Let your Skin Breathe.
 We all need space, right?
 Even if you’re an extrovert, you need alone time.
 Well, so does our skin.
 It’s so tempting to buy all these amazing-smelling mineral oils especially when they’re on sale.
 But these tiny bottles of goodness aren’t so good after all; they can create a thick barrier for the skin, preventing it to breathe.
 Yes, you guessed it: clogged pores can also cause acne, irritation, and eczema.
+We also have a blog post where we discuss what clothing types are best avoided if you or your child is suffering from eczema.

 10. WINTER IS COMING: Make sure you’re prepared!We’ve already established cold weather as one of the causes of eczema.
 Don’t worry; this isn’t about winter; it’s about preparing.
 We usually address eczema when it’s actually there, sneakily settling down on our skin.
 It’s time to take the initiative.
 As soon as the weather starts getting hot or cold, suit up!
-Prepare your eczema gear—may it be homeopathic soothers, body balms, or rash cream.
+Prepare your eczema gear—may it be homemade soothers, body balms, or rash cream.
 Be mindful of what you apply to your skin.
 For instance, don’t use alcohol during winter time.
 That’s basically asking for dry skin.